kubevela/prism/README.md

 Therefore, it is possible for cluster administrator to assign ApplicationResourceTracker permissions to users.

 After installing vela-prism in your cluster, you can run `kubectl get apprt` to view ResourceTrackers.

+#### Cluster

+In vela-prism, Cluster API is also introduced which works as a delegator to the ClusterGateway object.
+The original ClusterGateway object contains the credential information.
+This makes the exposure of ClusterGateway access can be dangerous.
+The Cluster object provided in prism, on the other hand, only expose metadata of clusters to accessor.
+Therefore, the credential information will be secured and the user can also use the API to access the cluster list.

+After installing vela-prism in your cluster, you can run `kubectl get vela-clusters` to view all the installed clusters.

+> Notice that the vela-prism bootstrap parameter contains `--storage-namespace`, which identifies the underlying namespace for storing cluster secrets and the OCM managed cluster.